sco3/noveum-ai-gateway/README.md

 ## 📈 Performance

-MagicAPI Developer AI Gateway is designed for maximum performance:
+Noveum Developer AI Gateway is designed for maximum performance:

 - **Zero-cost abstractions** using Rust's ownership model
 - **Asynchronous I/O** with Tokio for optimal resource utilization